 by Chris MzN

 Commercial contracts are buzzwords in today’s non-profit world.
-Everyone is talking about their potential to fund programmes, most seem to agree that they are a useful addition to the ideal funding mix, and hardly no-one knows where to start.
+Everyone is talking about their potential to fund programmes and most seem to agree that they are a useful addition to the ideal funding mix.
+However, hardly anyone knows where to start.

-The topic is even asked with some trepidation as the world of commercial contracting is sometimes perceived of as challenging the very nature of non-profit organisations itself.
+The topic is even asked with trepidation, since the world of commercial contracting is sometimes perceived of as challenging the very nature of non-profit organisations themselves.

 What’s a commercial contract?

 Commercial contracts do not fund programmes, instead they buy programmatic services.
 They are based on the premise that donors are paying for a predefined service, rather than funding a set of project activities.
-Payments are often made on a Pay-by-Result (PBR) basis, that is, in arrears upon the successful completion of a service or activity.
+Payments are often made on a Payment-by-Result (PbR) basis, that is, in arrears upon the successful completion of a service or activity.

-That said, Commercial Contracts are increasingly part of how our clients look to deliver impact.
+That said, commercial contracts are increasingly part of how our clients look to deliver impact.
 However, partly because of their newness, they are often the part of the funding mix with the least well formulated plan.
-Most non-profits are traditionally built for grant-attracting and grant-implementing work as well as attracting and spending of donations.
-Commercial Contracts on the other hand are value-driven, service contracts, often paid upon results, in arrears – something many agencies find institutionally difficult to handle.
+Most non-profits are traditionally built for grant-attracting and grant-implementing work as well as the attracting and spending of donations.
+Commercial contracts, on the other hand, are value-driven, service contracts, often paid on results, in arrears – something many agencies find institutionally difficult to handle.

-So how does an organisation best move beyond traditional grant or donor funding towards a healthy future proofed funding mix, that includes commercial contracts?
+So, how does an organisation best move beyond traditional grant or donor funding towards a healthy future -proofed funding mix that includes commercial contracts?
 To shed a little light on the subject, here are the answers to our most frequently asked questions:

 1. Is it worth it?

-Let’s only do it, if it is worth it!
+Let’s only do it if it is worth it!
 After all, the competition is stiff, and the risks can be high.
-However, commercial contracts are an important, and expanding, funding line that would be risky to ignore.
+However, commercial contracts are an important and expanding, funding line that would be too risky to ignore.

-In uncertain political and economic times, where aid fatigue and less international solidarity with the less fortunate are on the rise, PBR contracts are often seen by donors as the answer.
-Voters and taxpayers who are subjected to the politics of austerity themselves view PBR contracts as efficient ways of assisting the poor.
-The rationale is that tax payer will only pay for what is actually achieved, supposedly eliminating the ineffective aid or misspent funds we have all heard so much about.
+In uncertain political and economic times, where aid fatigue and less international solidarity with the less fortunate are on the rise, PbR contracts are often seen by donors as the answer.
+Voters and taxpayers who are subjected to the politics of austerity themselves view PbR contracts as efficient ways of assisting the poor.
+The rationale is that the tax-payer will only pay for what is actually achieved, supposedly eliminating ineffective aid or misspent funds we have all heard so much about.

-The likelihood is that in the future more donor funding will be channelled through commercial PBR contracts.
-In 2017, 14% of DfID’s spending was through commercial contracts this percentage is set to grow over the coming years
+The likelihood is that, in the future, more donor funding will be channelled through commercial PbR contracts.
+In 2017, 14 per cent of DFID’s spending was through commercial contracts and this percentage is set to grow over the coming years

 .
-The EU committed to use more PBR contracts too, along with an increasing number of institutional donors in Germany, France, Denmark, Norway and Italy
+The EU has committed to using more PbR contracts, along with an increasing number of institutional donors in Germany, France, Denmark, Norway and Italy

 .
 In a world where there are no longer certainties in donor or public funding streams, commercial contracting is too big an opportunity to miss out on.